What you’ll learn

-The stigma of addiction is deeply rooted in society, shaped by misconceptions and outdated beliefs.
+The stigma of addiction is deeply rooted in society, shaped by years of misconceptions and outdated beliefs.

 It comes from: